Air Traffic Management and Unmanned Aircraft Act 2021

 Groups Affected

-• Air Navigation Service Providers: Subject to new directions regarding airspace changes, potentially incurring costs for compliance.
+- Air Navigation Service Providers: Subject to directions regarding airspace changes, potentially impacting operational planning and costs.

-• Airport Operators: Subject to new directions regarding airspace changes and new regulations on slot allocation.
+- Airport Operators: Subject to directions regarding airspace changes and slot allocation adjustments, affecting operational efficiency and revenue.

 Powered by nyModel